 An A+ is not given, however, if a student truly exhibits such exceptional achievement, the individual teacher may recognize that student's superior accomplishment by commenting on the report card or other means of recognition.
-Minus or plus marks are not given in deportment and/or ethical conduct.
 Fifth grade students will receive a deportment grade in library.